 Diet and Nutrition Counseling

 Stress & Emotion Care

 Coordination transfer of care to hospital

 Call anytime, we are usually able to get you in within a day or for an appointment to confirm the pregnancy with a urine test done in the office.
 At that visit, the provider will discuss your options, whether you choose to continue the pregnancy or not.
 You will then be scheduled for your next visit within a week.

-While at the clinic that day, you will get standard blood and urine tests done and be scheduled for your first appointment to meet with Dr Abdalla
+While at the clinic that day, you will get standard blood and urine tests done and be scheduled for your first appointment to meet with Dr. Mitchell.

-Dr. Abdalla will work with you throughout the entire pregnancy and delivery!
-She is a Family Medicine physician who also does Obstetrics and Gynecology, so she will be able to care for your newborn after delivery as well if you choose.
+Dr. Mitchell will work with you throughout the entire pregnancy and delivery!
+She is a Family Medicine physician who also does Obstetrics, so she will be able to care for your newborn after delivery as well if you choose.
 You will meet with her once a month in the clinic for the first 2 trimesters of the pregnancy, then more frequently as you get closer to your due date.
 She has available appointments during the morning, afternoon, and evening on various days of the week.

-She delivers babies at Methodist Hospital in Woodland, so if you choose to deliver there, she will be on call for you when you go into labor.
+She delivers babies at Woodland Memorial Hospital, so if you choose to deliver there, she will be on call for you when you go into labor.
 She will also work closely with you (available by pager even when the clinic is closed) if any concerns come up, like unusual pain, early contractions, or concerns for infection.